-Both HRAs and health stipends allow your employees to purchase their own individual health insurance coverage from a health insurance marketplace.
-Employees can then request a reimbursement for their insurance premiums.
-This allows your employees to get the coverage that works best for them.
+Both HRAs and health stipends allow your employees to purchase their own individual healthcare coverage from a health insurance marketplace.
+Employees can then request a reimbursement for their monthly premium costs.
+This allows your employees to choose the individual health plans that work best for them.

 The most significant difference between an HRA and a health stipend is its taxability.
-While HRAs are tax-free for both employers and employees, a health stipend is taxable.
-If you decide to offer a health stipend, your small business will pay payroll taxes on the reimbursement amount, while employees will have to pay income taxes on the amount received.
+While HRAs are tax-free for both employers and employees, as long as the employee has MEC coverage, a health stipend is taxable.
+If you decide to offer a health stipend, your small business will pay payroll taxes on the reimbursement amount.
+Employees will have to pay income taxes on the amount received.

-This makes health stipends an excellent option for organizations with employees who receive premium tax credits, as a health stipend doesn’t impact APTC eligibility.
+This makes HRAs a better option for most organizations.
+But, health stipends are an excellent option for organizations with employees who receive a premium tax credit, as a health stipend doesn't impact APTC eligibility

-Individuals that want their own health insurance policy can apply for coverage on the federal marketplace, a state exchange, or through a local broker.
-The most convenient time for individuals to start a new policy is during open enrollment.
+Individuals who want their own health insurance policy can apply for coverage with help from the federal government through SHOP Marketplace.
+They can also go through a state exchange or a local insurance agent.
+Keep in mind the most convenient time for individuals to start any new type of health plan is during open enrollment.

-For small business employers, it can be challenging to keep up with the rules and regulations of health insurance.
-While companies with 50+ employees need to offer qualified health coverage or potentially face a penalty, smaller companies aren’t compelled to do so.
+For small employers, it can be challenging to keep up with the rules and regulations of employee health insurance.
+While companies with 50+ employees need to offer qualified health coverage or potentially face a penalty, smaller companies aren't forced to do so.